ykiauz/Flame/benchmark/README.md

 pip install Scikit-learn==0.20.4
 ```

+## Expand Benchmark Pool in our Testbed
+By configuring different memory sizes and input parameters for these applications, we expand the size of the benchmark pool to 384 different functions ([see here](https://github.com/ykiauz/Flame/blob/main/tracedata/functions.txt)).

+These functions present a wide range of application characteristics, including the application type, execution time and coldstart overhead.
 Here is the details of our real benchmarks:
 | **ID** | **Source**      | **Function**             | **Memory**    | **Pamamter**                                      | **Execution Time** | **** | ****  | **Startup Time** | **** | ****  |
 |--------|-----------------|--------------------------|---------------|---------------------------------------------------|--------------------|------|-------|------------------|------|-------|